Information for Preteens:

-Have you ever wondered what those tiny spots on your tongue are?
-Taste Buds!
+Have you ever wondered about those tiny spots on your tongue?
+They're your taste buds!

 You have several thousand taste buds.
 Taste buds are actually tiny nerve endings (sensitive places on your tongue) that allow us to perceive different tastes, including: